Smallville season 1: Effects

 Over-spending of that nature became a regular occurrence on the Smallville set.
 The regularity of over-spending came to an end with "Kinetic", as the studio decided to be stricter.
 With the budget on a stiffer guideline, the filmmakers were forced to cut scenes from "Kinetic", an episode that was caught in the push for more budget-friendly scripts.
 One of the scenes that was cut involved one of the thieves phasing through a safe wall, and acting as a portal for the merchandise to be passed through.
 When digital effects were not an option, Mike Walls, the physical effects supervisor who began his Smallville career with "Leech", still tried to provide big effects.
 For instance, Walls used 75 cars for the final action scene of "Kinetic", which were cabled off to protect the actors.
-Stunt coordinator Lauro Chartrand attempts to make sure the actors are used as much as possible when performing fight scenes, unless the scenes are particularly dangerous.
+Stunt coordinator Lauro Chartrand attempted to make sure the actors were used as much as possible when performing fight scenes, unless the scenes were particularly dangerous.
 The fast shooting schedule forces Chartrand to rely on guest stars who can perform their own stunts, because of the limited time to find a "good double" for the actor.

 Physical effects were not an issue for the series regulars.
 Allison Mack performed her own stunts for the scene in "Hothead" where her character's office is set on fire, and again in "Kinetic", when she was cabled off and dangled 50 ft above the ground.
 For "Nicodemus", the stunt coordinator received twice the help.
 Kristin Kreuk was expected to go to the tenth rung of a water tower, in a scene which involved her character climbing to the top and falling off.
 As filming progressed, Kreuk climbed to the top, so the crew cabled her off and dropped her 40 ft to the bottom.
-John Schneider's experience from The Dukes of Hazzard led to him performing the stunt driving for his character.
+John Schneider's experience from The Dukes of Hazzard (1979–1985) led to him performing the stunt driving for his character.
 The scene required Schneider to slide his truck around a corner, while yelling at some pedestrians on the sidewalk.
 The previous scene had established the driver side window as closed, so Schneider improvised and opened the driver's door as he slid 90° around a corner.